MichaelCurrin/docker-quickstarts/README.md

 # Docker Quickstart
-> Basic steps and files to get going with docker containers
+> Instructions and sample projects to get started with Docker containers

 This project assumes some knowledge of Docker already.
 It provides some commands to manage containers in a beginner-friendly way.